AI Workshop: learn to build apps with AI →

 The above screenshot is just 1 of 14 screens of explanation for the ls command.

-Man pages are diveded into 7 different groups, identified by a number:
+Man pages are divided into 8 sections, identified by a number:

 • 1 is user commands